 Pet Allergies & Diet: Why Food Choices Shape Skin and Gut Health

 When a dog’s skin is angry, food is often part of the story.
 Reactions to specific proteins can fuel itch, ear flare-ups, paw chewing and on-again-off-again tummy trouble.
-Medication may calm symptoms, but lasting relief usually requires looking at the bowl: removing the trigger ingredients, feeding a balanced alternative, and giving the skin time to rebuild its protective barrier.
-This primer explains the difference between an allergy and an intolerance, how to run a correct elimination diet, why “limited ingredient” matters, and which nutrients support calmer skin and steadier digestion.
-It’s not about chasing fads; it’s about using nutrition methodically so your dog can nap, walk and play without the constant background noise of itch.
+Medication may calm symptoms, but lasting relief usually requires looking at the bowl: removing trigger ingredients, feeding a balanced alternative and giving the skin time to rebuild its protective barrier.
+This primer explains the difference between an allergy and an intolerance, how to run a correct elimination diet, why “limited ingredient” matters and which nutrients support calmer skin and steadier digestion.
+It’s not about chasing the latest “hypoallergenic” bag; it’s about using nutrition methodically so your dog can nap, walk and play without the constant background noise of itch.

-“Allergies” has become a catch-all label for canine itch, yet many cases trace back to everyday diet patterns—repeated exposure to the same proteins, treats that don’t match the main diet, or unlabeled flavourings that sneak allergens back in.
-The results show up in familiar ways: licking at night, pink staining on paws, recurrent ear infections, soft stools after certain meals, or a coat that never quite looks settled.
-The aim of this article is to give you a clear, practical path from guesswork to a testable plan: confirm or rule out food reactions, choose safer recipes, and feed to support the skin.
+“Allergies” has become a catch-all label for canine itch, yet many cases trace back to everyday diet patterns — repeated exposure to the same proteins, treats that don’t match the main diet or unlabelled flavourings that sneak allergens back in.
+The results show up in familiar ways: licking at night, pink staining on paws, recurrent ear infections, softer stools after certain meals or a coat that never quite looks settled.
+The aim of this article is to give you a clear, practical path from guesswork to a testable plan: confirm or rule out food reactions, choose safer recipes and feed to support the skin barrier and gut.

 Allergy vs Intolerance: Two Different Problems